marcodb26/TabMania/README-DEV.md

 * Tag commit by creating a release in github
   * https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository
-  * Cerate a tag as part of the release creation process
+  * Create a tag as part of the release creation process
     * The tag must have format `vX.Y`, where X.Y is the same version as the version in the `manifest.json` file

+* Once the tag is available, navigate to the tagged sources and get a link to README.md in that tag
+  * Then edit the release object just created, and add the "Documentation here" hyperlink to the README.md in the release tag

 * Use `git fetch` to get the new tag to your clone repo